dimfeld/website/posts/state_machine_actions.md

 }
 ```

 Note that both the action and the target on a transition are optional.
-If we want to just alter a variable and stay in the current state, that's fine.
+If we want to just alter a variable and stay in the current state, or even do nothing at all, that's fine.

 # Adding Asynchronous Actions